vizanto/entangled-pages/lit/manual.md

     }
 ```

+Note that all expressions used to extract part of the line (e.g. `extractLanguage` and relatives) **must have exactly one subexpression**.

 # Standard syntax
 The standard syntax is aimed to work well together with Pandoc.
 Every code block is delimited with three back ticks.
 Added to the opening line is a sequence of space separated **code properties**.
 These properties align with the CSS attributes that would end up in the generated HTML.
 For those unfamiliar with CSS: